ARL-team/DepoBoxTool/README.md

-**Overview**
+# Overview
 Author: Qian Shu
 Date: 09/01/2022
 contact: shumarkq@gmail.com

+DepoBoxToolv is an open-source, python-based tool to create a box model for testing different dry deposition algorithms over various land use categories.
+It can be easily used, modified, and distributed throughout the research community to help translate between deposition models and measurements.
 The model is developed for CMAQ dry deposition improvment projects (v5.3).

-See more details and citation, please use the recent paper below as reference.
+For future use and citation, please see recent published paper.
-Shu, Q., Murphy, B., Schwede, D., Henderson, B.H., Pye, H.O., Appel, K.W., Khan, T.R. and Perlinger, J.A., 2022.
+**Shu, Q., Murphy, B., Schwede, D., Henderson, B.H., Pye, H.O., Appel, K.W., Khan, T.R. and Perlinger, J.A., 2022.
 Improving the particle dry deposition scheme in the CMAQ photochemical modeling system.
-Atmospheric Environment, p.119343.
+Atmospheric Environment, p.119343.https://doi.org/10.1016/j.atmosenv.2022.119343**

-notes:
+# Notes
 1. DepoBoxtool has been updated to version 2.0.
 Follow-up updates on github will be based on DepoBoxToolv2.0.
 2. DepoBoxToolv1.0 is deprecated.
-Archive version can be found from Shu, Qian.
+Archive version can be found from **Shu, Qian.
 (2021).
-Particle dry deposition algorithms in CMAQ version 5.3: characterization of critical parameters and land use dependence using DepoBoxTool version 1.0. https://doi.org/10.5281/zenodo.4749636
+Particle dry deposition algorithms in CMAQ version 5.3: characterization of critical parameters and land use dependence using    DepoBoxTool version 1.0. https://doi.org/10.5281/zenodo.4749636**
-   However, potential bugs could be existed in the old version.

-Instructions:
+# Instructions
 ```
 To use DepoBoxTool
     1. Build: python setup.py.
 It will create build, dist and DepoBoxTool.egg-info directories in your current path.